-10.33 Work Experience / Young Person Risk Assessment Requirements
+10.33 Work Experience Placements in our schools / Young Person Risk Assessment Requirements

 The HSE guidance on Young People at Work will be followed.
 A placement officer may visit the school to discuss the placement of the student.
 They will require: